-A safety plan addresses potential threats and impacts to people, equipment, and the environment.
 As an integral part of any hydrogen project, the safety plan should reflect sound and thoughtful consideration for the identification and analysis of safety vulnerabilities, control or elimination of hazards, and mitigation of risks.
-Safety plans should be "living documents" that recognize the type of work being conducted, the factors of human error, the nature of equipment life, and consider the inevitable changes that occur in project development, design, execution, and operation.
+Safety plans should be "living documents" that recognize the type of work being conducted, the factors of human error, the nature of equipment life, and consider the inevitable changes that occur in project development, design, execution, operation, and maintenance.
+A thorough Safety Plan is the primary tool for effective communication with stakeholders and the public.

 It is important to note that appropriate hazard and change communication should be described in the safety plan.
-As is often the case, work to develop a comprehensive safety plan may be conducted by multiple organization teams, coordinated by team leaders so as to integrate the approaches for assessing all safety vulnerabilities.
+Development of a comprehensive safety plan may be done by multiple organization teams and coordinated by team leaders so as to integrate the approaches for assessing all safety vulnerabilities.

-A safety plan should be prepared using a graded approach based on level of risk and complexity.
 The plan should cover all experimental/operational work being conducted, with particular emphasis on the aspects involving hydrogen, hazardous materials handling, and fuel cell systems.
-However, there may be times when a preliminary safety plan is developed as part of a predesign bid package.
-In this case elements such as risk analysis and mitigative features should be covered more generally with a focus on what risk analysis activities will be completed during the design phase after project award.
+When a preliminary safety plan is developed as part of a predesign bid package, elements such as risk analysis and mitigative features may be covered more generally with a focus on what risk analysis activities will be completed during a later design phase.
 The Safety Plan Template is intended to help project teams verify that their safety plan addresses all of the necessary elements and can be a valuable tool over the life of the project.
 Template elements should not be considered an exhaustive list of safety considerations for all projects.
-All project phases should be addressed in each section as applicable (design, installation/commissioning, operations, and maintenance).
+All project phases should be addressed in each section as applicable (design, installation, commissioning, operations, and maintenance).